Banpo station

-Banpo Station is a metro station on Seoul Subway Line 7 located in Jamwon-dong, Seocho-gu, Seoul.
+Banpo Station is a metro station on Seoul Subway Line 7 located in Jamwon-dong, Seocho District, Seoul.
 Despite its name, the station is not located in Banpo-dong, but instead in Jamwon.
 It has 6 entrances that they are all right side entrance and they have screen doors right before entering the train.
 It takes 4~8 minutes between 2 trains and next stations are Nonhyeon and Seoul Express Bus Terminal.
 It is only 500m long between Banpo station and two other Stations next to it.
 The station number is 733.